-Dr Emily Osterweil is a Chancellor’s Fellow in the Patrick Wild Centre and Centre for Integrative Physiology at the University of Edinburgh.
+Dr Emily Osterweil is a Chancellor’s Fellow in the Patrick Wild Centre and Centre for Discovery Brain Sciences at the University of Edinburgh.

 Understanding the genetic causes of autism spectrum disorder can only be achieved by finding out more about the production, or synthesis, of synaptic proteins.

 Many neurodevelopmental disorders share a disruption in the way synapses — the points of contact between neurons — work.
 One of the key cellular processes underlying how synapses work is the synthesis or production of new proteins.